-The Y-maze is an unconditioned behavioural test used to assess exploratory behaviour and spatial working memory function in both rodents and fish.
+This is an unconditioned behavioural test used to assess exploratory behaviour and spatial working memory function in rodents, fish and Drosophila.

 Paradigms used in the Y-maze include: the spontaneous alternation test and the recognition memory test.
 These tests take advantage of an animal’s natural exploration and, as they do not involve conditioned learning, provide a test that is quick with minimal training time.

 Dr Matt Parker, University of Portsmouth, explains the benefits of the using the Y-maze with zebrafish, which include that the fish don't need to be individually housed beforehand and the task provides detailed information on cognitive processes quickly.